Decoding Dark Matter Admixed Neutron Stars: From Static Structure to Rotational Deformation: Formalism

 \subsubsection{Static Limit}

-The TOV equations, derived from Einstein's field equations in Schwarzschild-like coordinates, describe the hydrostatic equilibrium of non-rotating neutron stars.
+The TOV equations, derived from Einstein's field equations in Schwarzschild-like coordinates, describe the hydrostatic equilibrium of non-rotating NSs.
 These equations are given by $(G = c = 1)$ \cite{Tolman_1939,Oppenheimer_1939}:

-To solve these coupled differential equations numerically, we use boundary conditions: $m(r=0) = 0$, $P(r=0) = P_c$; and $m(r=R) = M$, $P(r=R) = 0$, where $P_c$ is the central pressure and $R$ is the radius of the neutron star.
-The solution yields the mass and radius of the static neutron star.
+To solve these coupled differential equations numerically, we use boundary conditions: $m(r=0) = 0$, $P(r=0) = P_c$; and $m(r=R) = M$, $P(r=R) = 0$, where $P_c$ is the central pressure and $R$ is the radius of the NS.
+The solution yields the mass and radius of the static NS.